Cybex-developers/Cybex-Web2exe/README.md

 }
 ```

+## Steps to test/run your app:
+1. move the "cwe-client.js" file to the place where your html file is located.
+2. Add this line to your code `<script src="./cwe-client.js"></script>`

 ## Steps to build executable
 1. run `npm init`,it will create package.json file in the root of your app.
 Ignore if already has package.json in the root your of your app
 2. run command `npm i chrome-runner path --save`.
 3. run command `cwe --build` to build executable.

+## What is new as promised:
+No new need to face useless chrome shortcuts and control over some useful chrome shortcuts.

-## What will be new in a few days:
+## What will be new :
-Many more features like disabling resize, disabling dev tools, other chrome shortcut keys.
+disabling resize.